'Fallout' Tells The Story Of The Journalist Who Exposed The 'Hiroshima Cover-Up'

 Military censors restricted access to Hiroshima, but a young journalist named John Hersey managed to get there and write a devastating account of the death, destruction and radiation poisoning he encountered.
 Author Lesley M.M.
 Blume tells Hersey's story in her book, Fallout: The Hiroshima Cover-up and the Reporter Who Revealed it to the World.

-She writes that when Hersey, who had covered the war in Europe, arrived in Hiroshima to report on the aftereffects of the bomb a year later, Hiroshima was "still just a sort of smoldering wreck."
+She writes that when Hersey, who had covered the war in Europe, arrived in Hiroshima to report on the aftereffects of the bomb a year later, the city was "still just a sort of smoldering wreck."

 "Hersey had seen everything from that point, from combat to concentration camps," Blume says.
 "But he later said that nothing prepared him for what he saw in Hiroshima."